 Link Light Rail & Bus Route: 50

 Lincoln Park is a 135 acre park in West Seattle between Fauntleroy Way S.W. and Puget Sound.
-One of Seattle's largest parks, attractions include a paved flat and sloped accessible (accommodates wheelchairs and assistive walking devices) path, which allows for accessible birding and birding by bike on a walkway along the beach.Urban birding here allows the possibility of seeing close to bird 100 species.
+One of Seattle's largest parks, attractions include a paved flat and sloped accessible (accommodates wheelchairs and assistive walking devices) path, which allows for accessible birding and birding by bike on a walkway along the beach.Urban birding here can yield close to 100 bird species.
 It's one of a few places to see Common Ravens in the city.
 Lincoln Park is also part of the Whale Trail.
 The Fauntleroy Ferry dock nearby is good for viewing marine birds from the pier and beach.

 Bus Routes: 116, C Line

 Jack Block Park is an obscure 15 acre industrial park in West Seattle with bridges, piers and pathways to walk on as well as benches and roll up to picnic tables for sitting.
 The Park has a paved path for accessible birding (accommodates wheelchairs and assistive walking devices) as well as birding by bike via a paved 0.4 mile path start to end from the first parking lot to the final viewpoint.
-The path has some inclines and not all of it is level.
+Path does has some inclines and not all of it is level.
 It is 2.2 miles from Alki Beach on same bus line (#37).
 Look for raptors, songbirds, waterfowl and marine birds.
-As well as Purple Martins near the gourds hanging off the pier above Elliot Bay.
+Purple Martins nest in the gourds hanging off the pier above Elliot Bay.

 Bus Routes: 37, 773, Seattle Water Taxi (Taxi times vary depending on time of year)